DAY OF THE PROGRAMMER

 DAY OF THE PROGRAMMER HISTORY

-In 2002, Russian programmers Valentin Balt and Michael Cherviakov of Parallel Technologies gathered signatures in the hope the Russian government would declare Day of the Programmers.
-It wasn’t until 2009 that the Ministry of Mass Media and Communications of Russia announced the official holiday.
-President Dmitry Medvedev of Russia signed the bill in honor of computer programmers on September 11, 2009.
+In 2002, Russian programmers Valentin Balt and Michael Cherviakov of Parallel Technologies gathered signatures hoping the Russian government would declare Day of the Programmers.
+However, it wasn’t until 2009 that the Ministry of Mass Media and Communications of Russia announced the official holiday.
+Finally, President Dmitry Medvedev of Russia signed the bill in honor of computer programmers on September 11, 2009.

 2021 September 13